 Access to the shop is 24/7.
 Full-time residents may work at the shop at any time.
 Part-time residents are limited to 4 days per week.

 How do I become a member?

 Please submit an application.
 We’ll be in touch to schedule a shop visit.
 If you are in a hurry, please follow your application with an email to email@example.com for the quickest response.

 I have one project to build.
 Can I rent space for a week?

 Project-based rentals depend on space available.
 Please email us to inquire about your needs.

 Do I need to have experience to join Allied Woodshop?

 Yes, you have to have a basic understanding of the function and safe use of the woodworking machines.
-If you’d like to become a resident but you don’t have any experience, please consider taking our Intro to Woodworking, Fundamentals of Woodworking, and Furniture Making classes.
+Members must be able to work in the shop independently and safely.